Best travel tripods 2024: Lightweight and compact tripods

 What is the lightest travel tripod?

-The lightest travel tripod we have tested is the Joby GorillaPod 3K Pro Tripod; it weighs just 1.02 lbs (463g).
-However, it's worth noting that it is a unique model that is designed to wrap around objects such as branches and fences.
+The lightest travel tripod we tested is the Joby GorillaPod 3K Pro Tripod which weighs just 1.02 lbs (463g).
+However, this is a unique model designed to wrap around objects such as branches and fences, so it's not a traditional tripod per se.

 Can I use a travel tripod with my smartphone?

-The answer is yes, you can.
+Yes, you can.
 Some travel tripods come with a phone adapter, such as the Peak Design Travel Tripod, Benro Rhino FRHN24C+VX25 Head and Benro MeFoto Road Trip Pro, but if they don't, you can also purchase a tripod smartphone mount separately.
-This is especially useful for content creators who mostly shoot using smartphone cameras.
+This is especially useful for content creators and those who mostly shoot using smartphone cameras.

-Carbon fiber tripods generally weigh less than their aluminum counterparts but cost more.
-Some models will cost significantly more, so if you want to save money on a tripod look to purchase an aluminum model.
-However, if traveling light is your priority then opt for a carbon fiber model.
+Carbon fiber tripods generally weigh less than their aluminum counterparts, but they also cost more.
+Some models come at a considerable premium, so if you're not looking to spend too much, look to aluminum models first.
+However, if traveling light is your priority, then carbon fiber is the way to go.

-For example, the Peak Design aluminum travel tripod costs around $380 at time of writing, whereas the carbon fiber version costs $650 which is $270 or 1.7x more expensive.
-However, the Vanguard VEO 3 GO 204 aluminum tripod costs $130, and its carbon fiber version costs $150, just $20 or 1.25x more.
+For example, the Peak Design aluminum travel tripod costs around $380 at the time of writing, while the carbon fiber version costs $650 ($270 or 1.7x more expensive).
+However, the Vanguard VEO 3 GO 204 aluminum tripod costs $130, and its carbon fiber version costs $150, so we think this extra cost is worth it.

 What is the best travel tripod for astrophotography?

-This depends on the overall payload (weight) of your camera, lens and camera accessories.
-We'd recommend the Peak Design Travel Tripod as the best travel tripod overall if your budget stretches.
-But a more budget-friendly option which we still rate highly would be the Vanguard VEO 3 GO 204CB.
+We'd recommend the Peak Design Travel Tripod as the best travel tripod overall if your budget stretches to its high price tag.
+A more budget-friendly option which we still rate highly would be the Vanguard VEO 3 GO 204CB.

-It's important to add up the weight of all the gear you will be place on any given tripod because all tripods have a maximum payload; see below.
+It's important to add up the overall payload (weight) of all the gear you will place on any given tripod to check it doesn't exceed the maximum payload (see question below).

 What is a tripod maximum payload?

-If it is just slightly over the manufacturer's stated maximum payload for the tripod there's a chance things will be fine.
-But bear in mind that there are no guarantees for its stability, especially in high winds.
-If in doubt, go for a tripod that is designed to hold the maximum payload of your camera gear, even if it means investing a little more money.
+If it is just slightly over the manufacturer's stated maximum payload for the tripod, there's a chance you will be fine.
+That said, bear in mind that there are no guarantees of the tripod's stability, especially outdoors and in high winds.
+If in doubt, go for a tripod that is designed to comfortably hold the maximum payload of your camera gear, even if it means investing a little more money.

 Travel tripods are designed to be lightweight and compact, so it may be that none on this list will support your maximum payload.
 If this is the case, we'd recommend a bigger, more generalist tripod from our best tripods guide.